mac-n/mac-n.github.io/index.md

 ![Figure 2](/images/Fig2.png)
 [Figure 2: Layer 1 pattern projections onto the Lorenz attractor, showing higher-level pattern specialization.
 Note the different activation distributions compared to Layer 0, suggesting hierarchical feature extraction.]

 Pattern usage evolved systematically during sequence processing, as shown in Figures 3 and 4.
-These visualizations demonstrate dynamic transitions in pattern activation corresponding to different phases of the input sequences.
+These visualizations show the different patterns that are activated corresponding to different phases of the input data.

 #### 3.2.1 Information Flow and Confidence